HaxeFoundation/nekovm.org/www/pages/doc/begin.md

 ## Configuration

-Once Neko is installed on your system, you have to setup a few things :
+You have to setup a few things :

-- **On Linux** : Setup your system so it will look for shared libraries in the install path (using `export LD_LIBRARY_PATH=/usr/lib/neko` for example).
-Put `neko`, `nekoc` and `nekotools` in `/usr/bin` or another directory that you are using.
-Install the `libgc1` package on your system.

 - **On Windows** : Add the `c:\neko` directory to your `PATH` environment variable.
 Here are instructions for [Windows 2000](https://support.microsoft.com/en-us/kb/311843) and [Windows XP](https://support.microsoft.com/en-us/kb/310519).

-- **On Mac OS X(10.5 "leopard")** : make a new folder, `/opt/neko/`, for example.
-Unpack the contents from the download ("OS X Universal binaries") to `/opt/neko/`.
-Add NEKOPATH to your `.bash_profile`(`NEKOPATH=$NEKOPATH:/opt/neko/:/opt/neko/neko; PATH=$PATH:/usr/bin/:$NEKOPATH; export PATH; export NEKOPATH`)
+- **On Mac, Linux, and other Unix systems** : Put `neko`, `nekoc`, `nekoml`, and `nekotools` in `/usr/local/bin`.
+Put `libneko.so*` files in `/usr/local/lib`.
+Put `*.ndll` and `nekoml.std` in `/usr/local/lib/neko`.
+Put the `include/*.h` files in `/usr/local/include`.
+On Linux, you may have to run `sudo ldconfig` to refresh the library cache.

 Once this is done you should be able to run the `neko` command from any directory.
 Please check that `neko` is working.
 (On Windows you can you can open a command terminal using `Start / Run..` and entering `cmd` then OK).

-On Linux or OSX, if you didn't install neko in `/usr/lib/neko` or `/usr/local/lib/neko` ( `/opt/neko` on OSX ), then you need to setup the `NEKOPATH` environment variable so the runtime can find the Neko libraries.
-Set it to `/my/path/to/neko:/my/path/to/neko_vm` on Linux.

-You should now be able to run the test : execute `neko test` to check that everything is setup correctly.
+You should now be able to run the test : execute `neko -version` and it should print something like `2.1.0`.
 Now you can start using Neko.

 ## Compiling from Sources

 Compiling Neko directly from sources is a little more difficult.
-First, you need to install [libgc-dev](http://www.hpl.hp.com/personal/Hans_Boehm/gc), Then try to run `make`.
-All the compiled files should be compiled inside the `bin` subdirectory.

-Compiling for Windows from sources is possible using the Visual Studio project files.
-You need to compile the `neko.sln` project (nekovm and nekovm_dll only) as well as the `libs/libs.sln` project.
+See [README.md](https://github.com/HaxeFoundation/neko/blob/master/README.md#build-instruction) for additional instructions.

 ## Hello World